devparkk01/GO_LLD/wallet/readme.md

 Transfer money
 - Should be able to transfer money between wallets
-- If send & receiver use same currency -> normal transfer
+- If sender & receiver use same currency -> normal transfer
 - If different currencies -> we must perform currency conversion before making transaction

 Balance check